jundalisay/superb/content/en/maharlika/laws/epira/chapter-2.md

 - in the case of disagreement on the fair market price, the ERC shall determine the fair market value of the asset

-## SEC.
-10. Corporate Powers of the TANSCO
+## Section 10.
+Corporate Powers of the TANSCO

 As a corporate entity, TRANSCO shall have the following corporate powers: